-These instructions are for configuring the Network Interface Board and Windows XP to use the TCP/IP protocol and IPP.
+Follow these instructions to configure the Network Interface Board and Windows XP to use the TCP/IP protocol and IPP.

 - Make sure that the TCP/IP protocol is set to active.
 (The default is active.) - Assign an IP address and make other settings required for using the TCP/IP protocol.